thejdeep/css-chassis/style-guides/scss.md

 In general using @extend should be avoided.
 When using @extend placeholder selectors should be used in favor of regular selectors.
 [This article](http://www.smashingmagazine.com/2015/05/extending-in-sass-without-mess/) goes over some tips and explains good use cases for @extend.
 Mixins are also a great way to avoid @extend and will work inside media queries unlike @extend.

-## Magic Numbers

-[Magic Numbers](https://css-tricks.com/magic-numbers-in-css/) should be avoided but if used should include a comment stating what it is for and why it's needed.

-## Accessibility

-- Define :focus, :active and :hover for hover states on links and buttons
-- :active and :focus should also be styled for form elements such as input, textarea and select
-- Use unitless definitions for line-height to better support users who increase their font size
-- Colors selected should have a high enough contrast for color blind users